 Use of College Name or College Marks.
 Use of the College's name or the College's Marks in connection with a Work, other than by way of identification of the creator as a member of the faculty, staff, or student at the College, constitutes use of a valuable College asset, requiring separate prior specific written permission from the College.
 Use of the College's name or the College's Marks can affect the reputation and academic standing of the institution and the value of the College's Marks, and can constitute a misuse of a public resource in certain situations.
-Faculty, staff, and students may not participate in the creation or use of works that might give the impression of College sponsorship unless there is specific written permission from the College.
-Any uses of the College name or the College's Marks (other than to identify the creator by his or her title at the College) in connection with a Work created by a member of the faculty, staff, or consultant, or by a student, must be approved in in writing in advance by the College.
+Faculty, staff, and students may not participate in the creation or use of works that might give the impression of College name or the College's Marks (other than to identify the creator by his or her title at the College) in connection with a Work created by a member of the faculty, staff, or consultant, or by a student, must be approved in in writing in advance by the College.